 - developing/evolving a supporting belief system – postmodern neo-marxism (or feminist/gender/queer/race/whiteness studies);

-- providing a righteous sounding (but non-working) “solution” – defeating the oppressors by discriminating against them until equity is achieved.
+- providing a righteous sounding (but non-working) “solution” – defeating the oppressors by discriminating against them until equity, as they define it, is achieved.

 This explanation of CSJ obviously oversimplifies the views of the Foucaults and DiAngelos of the world, but I argue that this condensed view is in fact more relevant, in that this is what 99% of the adherents of CSJ have condensed all that Theory down to.
 Even for the Theorists, this is the subtext, and it has a powerful emotional appeal.